 - 1 large egg, can substitute with a flax egg

 - 1 1/2 tbsp italian seasoning

-- 1/2 cup whole wheat breadcrumbs add up to 3/4 cup as needed
+- 1/2 cup whole wheat breadcrumbs (can use regular), or up to 3/4 cup as needed

-In a food processor or high-speed blender, add all ingredients except for the breadcrumbs.
-Pulse, mixing until combined, but not pureed.
+- In a food processor or high-speed blender, add all ingredients except for the breadcrumbs.
+Pulse, mixing until combined and still textured, not pureed.

-Scoop 1 tbsp mixture at a time, rolling into balls with clean hands.
-Arrange evenly on the lined baking sheet.
+- Scoop 1 tbsp of the mixture at a time, rolling into balls with clean hands.
+Arrange evenly on the prepared baking sheet.

-Bake in the oven for 30-35 minutes, flipping halfway through, until golden brown all around.
-Serve with pasta, rice, and a sauce of your choice!
+- Bake in the oven for 30-35 minutes, flipping halfway through, until golden browned all around.
+Serve with pasta or rice, and a sauce of your choice!